Male contraceptive: Barrier methods

 Research into new, more acceptable designs of condoms is ongoing.

-Methods that block functions of mature sperm
+Block functions of mature sperm

 These approaches work by blocking functions that mature sperm need in order to reach and fertilize an egg in the female reproductive tract, such as motility, capacitation, semen liquification, or fertilization.
 Drugs or devices that target mature sperm are likely to be effective on-demand (taken just before intercourse), and could even be delivered either in sperm-producing or egg-producing bodies, leading to unisex contraceptives.

-In preclinical development
+Preclinical development

 As of 2024, the following non-hormonal male contraceptive approaches are in preclinical or early development: